The Importance of Finding Your Place in the Social Landscape

 If you’re still tempted to go against the grain and be a pioneer on a social media platform on which your competitors are inactive, just be sure you’re cautiously wise with how much time and money you‘ll need to invest into the initial effort.

 Know the Numbers Behind the Big Social Sites

 Two things marketers know and love: gathering data and sharing data.

 Both work to your advantage when it comes to social media marketing.

 There’s a lot of information out there in terms of audience demographics and interests for all of the major social media sites, often from the sites themselves.

 To repeat my point regarding the knowledge you have regarding your audience:

-Do your research and ask yourself if the folks you’ll find on, say, Pinterest, are the same folks to whom you’re catering your products and services to.
+Do your research and ask yourself if the folks you’ll find on, say, Pinterest, are the same folks to whom you’re catering your products and services.

-If the data doesn’t tell a convincing story, then move on and focus your efforts elsewhere.
+Should the data not tell a convincing story, you’re better off to move on and focus your efforts elsewhere.

 The Bottom Line: Don’t Just Dive Right In